yfnaji/xLog/README.md

 <img width="400" alt="Screenshot 2022-12-19 at 00 23 05" src="https://user-images.githubusercontent.com/59436765/208327597-5b5d5724-3d22-498c-bcaf-c7b6e2b5f379.png">

+_Note: for this to work, the custom error **must** inherit from the `Exception` class_

 <h2 id="return-str">Returning a string</h2>

-If you do not feel like printing your (cooler looking) texts just yet, you have the option to save the string (along with the colors and styles) to be printed later if you wish.
+If you do not feel like printing your (cooler looking) logs just yet, you have the option to save the string (along with the set colors and styles) to be printed later if you wish.

-This is done via the `return_str` method:
+You can do this with the `return_str` method in the following way:

 ```
 from xlog import xLog